Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 ## Blast

 You hurl a blast of elements at your foe.
-As a major action, make an Agility attack with this Manifestation against all creatures within a radius of a tile you select within 12 tiles, dealing elemental damage and inflicting a minor additional effect on hit based on your Domain.
+As a major action, make a special attack against Agility with this Manifestation against all creatures within a radius of a tile you select within 12 tiles, dealing elemental damage and inflicting a minor additional effect on hit based on your Domain.
 Creatures that you miss still suffer the attack's effect at half efficacy.

 When you Surge this manifestation: